-As a teacher, I understand that children who do not read over the summer lose two months of taught reading skills.
+As a teacher, I understand that children who do not do much summer learning lose two months of taught skills.
 For example, if a student left my classroom on a reading level 4 at the end of the year but read nothing over the summer, they are most likely to test at a reading level 3 when they return to school.
-This can put children behind which is why we are excited to share with you 7 simple ways to keep your child learning this summer.
+This can put children behind which is why we are excited to share with you 7 simple ways to keep your child's summer learning.

 As a parent, I understand that I am my child’s first and most important teacher.
 I appreciate my kids’ amazing teachers but at the end of the day, they are my children and their life success depends on the support my husband and I provide them.
 They will have dozens of teachers throughout their education career but as parents, we are their constant and it’s important that we support them.